Kansas suspends Self for 4 games in ongoing infractions case

 Under the terms of the five-year deal, Self gets one additional year after the conclusion of each season – in effect, making it a lifetime contract.
 It guaranteed him $5.41 million per year with a base salary of $225,000, a professional services contract of $2.75 million and an annual $2.435 million retention bonus.

-Memphis was placed on three years of probation in August and slapped with a public reprimand and fine for violations in the recruitment of James Wiseman, now with the Golden State Warriors.
-But the Tigers escaped any scholarship penalties or postseason bans because the IARP said it did not want to punish current athletes.

-Even as the IARP continues to work on several cases, the NCAA’s Division I Transformation Committee earlier this year put forth a recommendation to end the process.
-The proposal was swiftly adopted by the Division I Board of Directors.

-“We look forward to commenting further when this process is fully resolved,” Girod said of the IARP process.
-“Until then, I want to reiterate our unwavering support of Coach Self and our men’s basketball program.”
+”We look forward to commenting further when this process is fully resolved,” Girod said. ”Until then, I want to reiterate our unwavering support of Coach Self and our men’s basketball program.”